michaelkourlas/voipms-sms-client/PRIVACY.md

 This section only applies to the Google Play version of the app, not the F-Droid version of the app.

-If you enable push notifications, the app automatically configures your VoIP.ms account to ping [a web service hosted by Michael Kourlas](https://voipmssms-notify.kourlas.com) (the "Push Notification Service") every time you receive an SMS/MMS message.
+If you enable notifications, the app automatically configures your VoIP.ms account to ping [a web service hosted by Michael Kourlas](https://voipmssms-notify.kourlas.com) (the "Push Notification Service") every time you receive an SMS/MMS message.